Internal Combustion Engines

-This exchange course is offered once or twice a year in a block during a semester.
+This exchange course is offered once a year in a block during a semester (September - January).

 This is a specialisation exchange course.
 This means it enables you to further deepen your skills and knowledge within your own profession (professional profile).

-The learning outcomes listed below will help you decide whether this exchange course matches your personal goals.
+The learning outcomes listed below will help you decide whether this exchange course matches your personal goals concerning your specialisation.

 You learn about the factors that play a role in optimisation and design of internal combustion engines and exhaust gas aftertreatment.
 You gain practical knowledge that you can apply in practice when working on engine development and testing.

 For popular minors a draw takes place 3 to 4 weeks after the opening, if there are at that time more subscribers than available places.
 For the minors with places still available applies until the closing of the subscription period: Once a minor is full, it is closed!

 In addition, if the number of subscribers after three weeks is below the norm; this minor may possibly be withdrawn.
 So, if you are interested, sign up immediately!

 Note: For HAN students it means that, in case of cancellation of the first choice AFTER the period of decision (this takes about three weeks) they may re-subscribe for the still available minors.

 Even then: Once a minor is full, it is closed!

 A good overview of the HAN minors can be found in the minors app!
 The app is accessible via: http://www.minoren-han.nl/